Beyond-jQuery/book/manuscript/events.md

 ## Creating and firing custom events

 Remember that custom events are those that are not standardized as part of an accepted web specification, such as those maintained by [the W3C and the WHATWG](#whatwg-vs-w3c).
 Let's imagine a scenario where we are writing a third-party library that handles adding and removing items from a gallery of images.
 When our library is integrated into a larger application, we need to provide a simple way to notify any listeners when an item is added or removed by this library.
 In this case, our library will wrap the gallery of images, so we can signal a removal or addition simply by trigger an event that can be observed by an ancestor element.
 There aren't any standardized DOM events that are appropriate here, so we'll need to create our own event, a _custom_ event.
-The custom event associated with removing an image will be aptly called "image-removed".
+The custom event associated with removing an image will be aptly called "image-removed", and will need to include the ID of the removed image.

 ### jQuery